I-11 Rating: Meeting your Arc Enemy

 To successfully complete this rating you must accomplish the following tasks:

-• Fly from KAJO to KVCV
+• Fly IFR from KAJO to KNFG with the appropriate TEC route

 • Inform ATC on initial contact at KAJO that you are performing the I-11 Rating